taikiy/kernel/doc/protected_mode_development.md

 ### Paging Memory Scheme

 Paging memory scheme maps virtual memory addresses to physical memory addresses somewhere entirely different in memory.
-This allows user processes to believe that they are loaded into the same memory address, and makes it impossible for a user program to see the address space of other running programs.
+This allows user processes to believe that they are loaded into the same memory address and makes it impossible for a user program to see the address space of other running programs.
 As far as a program is concerned, it is the only process running.
 Note that all virtual and physical addresses need to be divisible by 4096.

 ### 32-bit instructions